 Substance use disorder raises the chances of stillbirth, fetal alcohol syndrome (FAS), congenital disabilities, miscarriage, premature birth, low birth weight, neurological defects, and neonatal abstinence syndrome (NAS).
 Continued drug or alcohol use while pregnant can double or triple the likelihood of these health issues.
 The best way for pregnant women to make sure their fetus is healthy is by being healthy themselves.
 This means entering into a drug or alcohol detox program as soon as possible.

-Through medically supervised detox, pregnant individuals will be able to work through the withdrawal symptoms.
+Looking for “addiction detox near me?”
+Want to know more about detox when pregnant?
+Through medically supervised detox, pregnant individuals can work through withdrawal symptoms.
 Depending on the substance, person, and duration of dependence, the withdrawal will vary in intensity and duration.
 However, with the correct use of medications in a safe, comfortable environment, individuals can begin the healing process.
 For those pregnant, this means they’ll be healthier and stronger ahead of giving birth, which increases the likelihood that the child will be born healthy with minimal issues.

 How Drug and Alcohol Use Affects a Fetus